Aaron Parnas

-Aaron Gideon Parnas (born April 16, 1999) is an American journalist based on TikTok.
+Aaron Gideon Parnas (born April 16, 1999)is an American journalist based on TikTok.

-As of 2025, he has over 4.5 million followers on TikTok, 3 million more across other platforms, and his Substack newsletter, The Parnas Perspective, is the top-ranked news newsletter on the site with more than 615,000 subscribers.
+As of 2026, he has over 5.4 million followers on TikTok, 5 million more across other platforms, and his Substack newsletter, The Parnas Perspective, is the top-ranked news newsletter on the site with more than 887,000 subscribers.
 He has previously worked as a securities litigation attorney in Washington, D.C.
+Parnas is a member of the Forbes 30 under 30 class of 2026, being recognized in the media category.

 Early life and education

 Parnas was born in Boca Raton, Florida, to businessman Lev Parnas and Barbara Ison.
 He is of Jewish-Ukrainian descent.
 He graduated from Florida Atlantic University High School and simultaneously earned a Bachelor of Arts in political science and criminal justice at the age of 18.

 He received his J.D. with honors from George Washington University Law School in 2020 at the age of 21.
 While in law school, Parnas received awards for oral advocacy, including the Cohen & Cohen Mock Trial Award and the Graduation Award for Excellence in Pre-Trial and Trial Advocacy.
 He later clerked for Judge Sheri Polster Chappell of the U.S. District Court for the Middle District of Florida.

 Parnas has cited watching the televised Casey Anthony trial at age 12 as a formative moment that sparked his interest in law and public defense.